There’s a lot to love about Lisbon.

 4. Casa da India

 In spite of its name, Casa da India doesn’t serve Indian food.
-Instead, it’s a traditional Portuguese restaurant known for serving an extensive menu of grilled meat and seafood.
+Instead, it’s a restaurant that offers traditional Portuguese food.
+They’re known for serving an extensive menu of grilled meat and seafood.

 The person seated next to me was diving into this tasty-looking bowl of soup so I requested the same.

-Called acorda alentejana, it’s a type of soup / porridge made with bread soaked in broth and served with a generous helping of cilantro and a poached egg.
+Called acorda alentejana, it’s a classic Portuguese soup/stew made with bread soaked in broth and served with a generous helping of cilantro and a poached egg.
 It hails from the Alentejo region of Portugal and is known for being one of the most popular soups in Portuguese cuisine.

 Hearty and supremely tasty, it’s almost a meal in itself.
 It’s an interesting dish because of its heavy use of coriander.
 I didn’t know this at the time but Portugal is the only European country to use cilantro as a fresh herb.